hayesmaker/generator-rizzla/README.md

 ### About

+Pixi JS Scaffolding system

+Install, make a game directory, and run!
+That's it!

 This is designed to be a really simple way of creating a new html5 game project, with the latest tools installed automatically and ready to use.
 Perfect for getting started quickly in game jams, or you just want an easy life.